 Solo Travel in Australia

+Discover the best places to stay, which tour company to use and how to get around.
+Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.

 - Places to Visit in Australia